Close-up of a glass of remineralized RO water on a kitchen counter with mineral drops and a TDS meter nearby

 Reverse osmosis membranes work by forcing water through pores small enough to block nearly everything dissolved in it.
 That includes lead, chlorine, and nitrates, but it also includes calcium and magnesium.

-Most RO systems remove 92–99% of dissolved solids, leaving the water at roughly 2–5 ppm TDS.
+Most RO systems remove 92–99% of dissolved solids, consistent with figures reported in WHO drinking water quality guidelines.

 What Calcium and Magnesium Actually Do to Taste